aosbornee/DevOps-Work/interview-prep/DevOps-Interview-Questions.md

 which would allow us to trigger jenkin builds whenever we push our code to a certain branch (This is done using webhooks)

+## What is Ansible

+- An automation engine that automates cloud provisioning and configuration management

+- It frees up the time of manually configuring complicated tasks, instead freeing up time for other tasks

+- Very simple to use, we can provision multiple virtual machines using a single playbook

+## What is the difference between using docker or using a VM

+-

 ## What is the difference between a webhook and an API